Galts-Gulch/avarice/README.md

 Notes
 -----

--   This software is expected to run continuously to get valid data. we do however support resuming if the downtime is less than the configured CandleSize.
+-   This software is expected to run continuously to get valid data.
+We do however support resuming if the downtime is less than the configured CandleSize.
 -   All testing is done on current Python3.5.